Schallaven/fluffelwatch/bin/README.md

-# /bin
+# Binaries in /bin

 This directory will contain all compiled executable files created by C++/Qt (qmake/QtCreator) to run Fluffelwatch.
-Except this readme file, this directory will not be versionized by Git.
+Except this readme file and two example files for the configuration and split data, this directory will not be versionized by Git.